lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 </script>
 ```

 Obviously in a real system a `href` property would be required and change depending on `authenticated`, but that isn't what we are focusing on here.

-The test are now *failing*.
+The tests are now *failing*.
 The behavior hasn't really changed, though, has it?
 Some people might argue it *has* - buttons normally don't take you to other pages, but anchor tags do.
 My personal preference here would be to change my test as follows:

 ```js
 it('shows login authenticated is true', () => {